Wimbledon power station

-Wimbledon power station supplied electricity to the Borough of Wimbledon and the surrounding area from 1899 to 1968.
+Wimbledon power station was a coal-fired power station which supplied electricity to the Borough of Wimbledon and the surrounding area of London, England, from 1899 to 1968.
 The power station was developed by the Wimbledon Corporation which operated it up to 1933.
 The London and Home Counties Joint Electricity Authority operated the station from 1933 until the nationalisation of the British electricity supply industry in 1948.
 It was redeveloped by the owners several times to meet the increased demand for electricity.

 History

 Wimbledon Corporation applied in 1897 for a provisional order under the Electric Lighting Acts to generate and supply electricity to Borough of Wimbledon.
 The Wimbledon Electric Lighting Order 1897 was granted by the Board of Trade and was confirmed by Parliament through the Electric Lighting Orders Confirmation (No. 2) Act 1897 (60 & 61 Vict. c. lxii).
 The power station was built in Durnsford Road, Wimbledon and was commissioned in 1899.
 Further Provisional Orders were granted in 1903 and 1911.

-During the general strike in 1926, 113 employees of the Wimbledon electricity undertaking went on strike.
+During the 1926 general strike, 113 employees of the Wimbledon electricity undertaking went on strike.
 Seven of the leaders were refused re-employment, whereas the 60 staff who had not gone on strike were rewarded with a bonus of £368.

 The British electricity supply industry was nationalised in 1948 under the provisions of the Electricity Act 1947 (10 & 11 Geo.
 6. c.
 54).
 The Wimbledon electricity undertaking and London and Home Counties Joint Electricity Authority were abolished, ownership of Wimbledon power station was vested in the British Electricity Authority, and subsequently the Central Electricity Authority and the Central Electricity Generating Board (CEGB).
 At the same time the electricity distribution and sales responsibilities of the Wimbledon electricity undertaking were transferred to the London Electricity Board (LEB).

-Wimbledon power station was closed in 1968.
+Wimbledon power station closed in 1968.